yesh-045/terminus/README.md

 > convert all .csv files to .json format
 > generate a report of file types and sizes
 > merge all markdown files into a single document

+# 📧 Email & Calendar Management
+> show me my 10 most recent unread emails
+> summarize the email with subject "Project Update"
+> draft a reply to John thanking him for the update
+> schedule a 1-hour meeting with the team for tomorrow at 2pm
+> check if I'm free next Tuesday between 10am-12pm
+> block 2 hours of focus time for deep work tomorrow morning
 ```